FBNajis/London-Bike-Rides-Dashboard/README.md

 ## Key Dashboard Features & Insights

-The dashboard presents various visualizations to uncover important insights from customer reviews, including:
+The dashboard presents various visualizations to uncover important insights from the bike ride data:

-* **Overall Sentiment Analysis:** Understanding the general customer perception (positive, negative, neutral) towards British Airways services.
-* **Rating Distribution:** Visualization of the spread of ratings given by customers for various service aspects.
-* **Key Review Topics:** Identification of themes or keywords that most frequently appear in customer reviews, such as seat comfort, cabin service, catering, in-flight entertainment, etc.
-* **Service Category Analysis:** Breakdown of ratings or sentiment by specific service categories (e.g., ground service, in-flight service, value for money).
-* **Identification of Strengths and Areas for Improvement:** Highlighting service aspects that customers appreciate most and areas that receive the most complaints.
+* **Main KPIs:** Displays aggregate metrics such as Total Rides, Average Temperature, and Average Wind Speed.
+* **Moving Average Analysis:** Visualizes the trend of bike ride counts over time using a moving average to smooth out short-term fluctuations.
+* **Temperature vs. Wind Speed Heatmap:** Shows the correlation between temperature and wind speed against the number of bike rides, identifying ideal weather conditions for cycling.
+* **Interactive Filters:** Allows users to filter data by Weather Situation, Season, and Holiday for more specific analysis.
+* **Key Insights:** From the dashboard, it can be concluded that the number of bike rides tends to increase with warmer temperatures and lower wind speeds.
+Usage peaks during the summer and drops sharply in the winter.

 ---

 ## Dataset Used

-This analysis is based on two primary CSV files:
+This analysis is based on a primary CSV files:

-1.  **`ba_reviews.csv`**: Contains a collection of British Airways customer reviews, including review text, ratings, dates, and other relevant details related to their flight experience.
-2.  **`Countries.csv`**: Likely contains supporting country-related data, which might be used to analyze reviews by passenger nationality or review origin, or for standardizing geographical data
+1.  **`london_merged.csv`**: Contains time-series data from 2023 to 2025, including the hourly count of bike rides, temperature, wind speed, humidity, and other relevant variables such as holidays and weekends.
+This data has undergone cleaning and feature engineering using a Jupyter Notebook.

 ---

 ## Technologies Used

+* **Python (Jupyter Notebook):** Used for initial data processing, cleaning, and feature engineering.
 * **Tableau Desktop & Tableau Public:** Used for creating, designing, and publishing the interactive dashboard.
-* **CSV:** File format used for storing review and country data.
+* **CSV:** The file format used for storing the dataset.

 ---

 ## Repository Contents
-* `london_merged.csv`: British Airways customer reviews dataset.
-* `london_bikes_final.xlsx`: Supporting country information dataset.
+* `london_merged.csv`: The main dataset used for the analysis.
+* `london_bikes.ipynb`: Jupyter Notebook containing the Python code for data processing.
+* `London Bike Rides - Moving Average & Temp vs Wind Heatmap.twbx`: The Tableau workbook file containing the dashboard.
-* `London Bike Rides Dashboard.png`: Dashboard preview image.
+* `London Bike Rides Dashboard.png`: A preview image of the dashboard.
 * `README.md`: This project explanation.
-* `London Bike Rides - Moving Average & Temp vs Wind Heatmap.twbx`: Tableau source code file.

 ---